 It was this experience that confirmed his interest in pursuing the psychiatric specialty and spurred his desire to be able to do more to help his patients.
 Therefore, he earned a degree as a Psychiatric Mental Health Nurse Practitioner (PMHNP) in 2017 after graduating from the country’s #1 ranked PMHNP program at Vanderbilt University.
-Since becoming a board certified PMHNP, Chris has autonomously treated an assortment of psychiatric diagnoses in outpatient, inpatient, and partial hospitalization settings.
+Since becoming a board certified PMHNP, Chris has autonomously treated an assortment of psychiatric diagnoses in outpatient, inpatient, partial hospitalization, and telehealth settings.
 He enjoys seeing patients improve regardless of their diagnosis but particularly enjoys treating adults for mood, anxiety, and substance use disorders in an outpatient setting.
-Chris has since transitioned to private practice so he can spend more time with his patients while simultaneously offering them a much more affordable rate on services.
+His current focus is primarily outpatient private practice.
+In this environment he is able to spend more time with his patients while simultaneously offering them abnormally low rates on services.

 “ I have always believed in providing the same level of care and service to my patients that I would want for myself or loved ones in their position.
 I try to educate individuals and involve them in the decision making process as much as possible.
 We work together to find solutions that are mutually acceptable.
 I do not believe in dictating what treatment will be when one has the capacity to be engaged in meaningful decision making.
 When there are multiple treatment modalities I prefer to lay out the options, present the pros and cons, provide my clinical opinion, and then let individuals decide what course of treatment they believe will be best for their unique situation (within a reasonable framework).
 It is important they are comfortable with the treatment plan chosen.
 Medications are a tool, and the potential benefits need to outweigh the risks.
 I believe in prescribing the fewest medications necessary in the lowest dose possible to achieve desired results.
 Therapy can also be a vital component of treatment.
 The best outcomes are often (but not always) believed to be achieved through a combination of medication and psychotherapy.